Did you know that disengaged employees cost organizations around $450-$550 billion each year? [Source: Haiilo]

 Employee engagement drivers are the factors or elements that influence and impact the level of engagement that employees have at their work.
 Understanding these drivers is crucial for organizations to shape and refine the work environment and consequently the employee experience.

-Here are the only 12 drivers of employee engagement that organizations need to guide their engagement strategies to improve the overall culture and reduce turnover.
+Here are the only 12 drivers of employee engagement that organizations need to guide their engagement strategies, and to improve the overall culture and reduce turnover.

 Let's break down each of them.